lithdew/quickjs/README.md

 1. Free `quickjs.Runtime` and `quickjs.Context` once you are done using them.
 2. Free `quickjs.Value`'s returned by `Eval()` and `EvalFile()`.
 All other values do not need to be freed, as they get garbage-collected.
 3. You may access the stacktrace of an error returned by `Eval()` or `EvalFile()` by casting it to a `*quickjs.Error`.
+4. Make new copies of arguments should you want to return them in functions you created.
+5. Make sure to call `runtime.LockOSThread()` to ensure that QuickJS always operates in the exact same thread.

 ## Example